ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/get_mesh_from_result_file.rst

 Import the result file
 ----------------------

-Here we we will download a  result file available in our `Examples` package.
+Here we we will download result files available in our `Examples` package.
 For more information about how to import your result file in DPF check the :ref:`ref_tutorials_import_data` tutorial section.